kj89/testnet_manuals/aura/README.md

 ```

 ### (OPTIONAL) State Sync
 You can state sync your node in minutes by running commands below.
-Special thanks to `polkachu | polkachu.com#1249`
 ```
 N/A
 ```